One Hack and One Doctor Appointment Led To This Newsletter

 Plus, they compound over time.
 Looking back at the last few years, my progress has truly been exponential.

-As a consequence, I have now become the kind of person who can’t stop talking about personal growth.
-I am constantly showering my friends and family with new ideas, research findings, and book suggestions.
+As a consequence, I’ve now become the kind of person who can’t stop talking about personal growth.
+I’m constantly showering my friends and family with new ideas, research findings, and book suggestions.

 Why I’m Here